All Episodes

 I mean, can we now go back into the Obama administration archives and see what they knew when and where?

-I mean, you know, that Susan Rice memo of that again, that January 5th meeting, note to self.
+I mean, you know, that Susan Rice memo of, again, that January 5th meeting, note to self, Obama said, do everything by the book.

-If there's a way to do it, he's not someone he's not only someone who can get it done, he's someone who could get it done today.
+If there's a way to do it, he's not someone, he's not only someone who can get it done, he's someone who could get it done today.

 Every single day, he's providing the American public with more information, not telling people how to think, but just providing the information for the American public to form their own independent judgment.